-What is the lawyer's role?
+What is the estate planning attorney's role?

-While lawyers are not required in order to plan your estate, it may be best to work with an attorney in ensure that your wishes are carried out.
+While lawyers are not required in order to plan your estate, it may be best to work with an estate planning attorney in ensure that your wishes are carried out.
 This is especially true if your estate is large, complex, or contains unusual assets.

 While it may be possible for individuals to draft some estate planning documents on their own, it is important to consult with legal professionals to ensure that your estate is administered as you would wish.